khkremer/zbitxfrontpanel/README.md

 I am also adding the User_Setup.h file that is required for communication with the display and the touch screen.
 Please copy that file into your Arduino/Library/TFT_eSPI folder.

+Using this code does require changes to the sbitx application, which I will publish in my fork of Farhan's zbitx repository.

 de K5KHK